sheerun/targets-webpack-plugin/README.md

 # targets-webpack-plugin [![npm](https://img.shields.io/npm/v/targets-webpack-plugin.svg)](https://www.npmjs.com/package/targets-webpack-plugin)

-A babel plugin for transcompilig final bundles so they support legacy browsers.
+A babel plugin for transcompiling final bundles so they support legacy browsers.

 This plugin runs babel and rollup only once per asset, at the end of the compilation process.